zahaibalig/huldra/docs/CONFIGURATION-PARAMETERS.md

   - `shuffle:` This where you define if/how the cases should be shuffled when shown to the user.

   **NB:** See [README.md](/README.md#case-order) for more details about `caseOrder`, `cases`, and shuffle.

-  **NB:** If you change the case order, you might have to restart the browser or clear the local storage for it to take effect.

 - `outputJson`: This parameter defines what optional data is included in the output JSON file.
 It expects an array of strings.
 The following values are allowed: 'SoftwareInfo' and 'SessionEvents'.
 (Other required data is always included in the output JSON file, such as the survey questions and responses.)
 - `color`: This element can be used to define the color scheme of the app.
 It has 2 subelements.